isale-code/M-ANEOS/README.md

 M-ANEOS is provided with a very bare-bones makefile, which should be modified for your fortran compiler.

-To compile run `make` in the `src` directory.
+To compile, run `make` in the `src` directory.
 This creates library `libaneos.a` and executable `m-aneos`.

+The command `make install` will install `m-aneos` in the example directory, in addition to an example M-ANEOS input file for quartz (see below).

+To run the example, change in to the `example/` directory and invoke `./m-aneos`.
+This will use the example `ANEOS.INPUT` file and the provided `tablegrid.txt` file to produce SESAME tables in two different formats, as well as the standard ANEOS output file `ANEOS.OUTPUT`.

-To run without generating an output table, invoke `m-aneos --no_table` in a directory containing a correctly formatted ANEOS input file with the name `ANEOS.INPUT`.
-This will produce the standard ANEOS output file `ANEOS.OUTPUT`.
+To run M-ANEOS without without generating an output table, invoke `./m-aneos --no_table`.
+This will just produce the standard ANEOS output file `ANEOS.OUTPUT`.

 Simple usage instructions are printed with `m-aneos --help`.